agh-glk/fcs/docs/source/manager/views.rst

 .. py:function:: list_tasks(request)

    List of all current user's tasks.

+   .. note:: View accessible for logged in users only.

    :param request request: the request object used to generate the response
    :return: HTML code of the page